Nizhenhao-3/AI-and-Robotics--Model/README.md

 These implementations are aimed at understanding the fundamental architectures and mechanisms that have driven progress in image classification tasks.

 ### 2. Robot Learning Models
 In addition to classification networks, I have explored modern robot learning networks.
-So far,I only study and initial implemente the**diffusion policy**model.Future work includes studying **ACT**,**RT** and so on
+So far,I only study and initial implemente the**diffusion policy model** .Future work includes studying **ACT**,**RT1** and so on

 ## Purpose of the Repository
 This repository serves as a learning ground for both: